MaastrichtU-IDS/best-practices/website/docs/create-doap.md

 ### Making IDS Project easily findable and accessible

-There is a growing research interests in making the [project (software) FAIR](https://content.iospress.com/articles/data-science/ds190026) and many funding agencies and academic publishers requires proper location, citation and replication of any digital object related with your project.
-While IDS Dashboard doesn't provide persistent interoperable identifiers (e.g. [DOI](https://www.doi.org/)), our tool presents relevant information of a project in a incisive manner.
+There is a growing research interest in making the [project (software) FAIR](https://content.iospress.com/articles/data-science/ds190026) and many funding agencies and academic publishers require proper location, citation and replication of any digital object related to your project.
+While the IDS Dashboard doesn't provide persistent interoperable identifiers (e.g. [DOI](https://www.doi.org/)), our tool presents relevant information of a project in a incisive manner.
 Humans will be able to quickly find an IDS project that is interesting them and similarly, machines will communicate to exchange relevant project descriptors using the **machine-readable** ontology DOAP.
 This is accomplished by including a simple RDF file inside your Github repository project.
 The file is easily **findable** to humans, and machine can **access** and determine the project's status by searching for a string matching a specific pattern in a set of possible files.

 ---

 ### What is an IDS project?

 An IDS project is a publicly available code repository concerning IDS in varying state of usability, development and support.
 A IDS project can typically be classified as following:

 | 🗂️ Type of IDS project |                                                              |
 | --------------------- | ------------------------------------------------------------ |